[Group Home] [Research Statement] [Projects] [Publications] [Members]

 Our research activities are centered around efficient representations and inference architectures for computer vision applications.
 As a concrete goal for the following few years, we want to build a system that is capable of detecting and recognizing 30,000 different objects in real-time.
 Here 30,000 is an estimate of the human's capacity for basic-level visual categorization given by Biederman [1].
 In order to make progress toward our goal of building a machine system, our group recently has focused on the following problems. or real-world problems.

-The main research areas of the Florida State Vision Group at the Florida State University are broad areas of artificial intelligence, focusing on computer vision and perception modeling.
+The main research areas of the Florida State AI Group at the Florida State University are broad areas of artificial intelligence, focusing on deep learning models and their applications.
 Our group believes that the traditional way of from-specific-to-generic methodology does not work because a system specially designed under certain assumptions will fail when those assumptions are not met.
 Also as shown by many perceptual phenomena, visual perception is nonlinear.
 This makes many of the tools very critical for linear systems not applicable.

 Justifications and Philosophical Arguments